 Copyrighting your idea means you legally own it.
-It’s important that a legal translation of your copyright document is translated by a qualified and experienced legal document translation services.
+It’s important that a legal translation of your copyright document is translated by qualified and experienced legal document translation services.
 The languages that are used will depend on who you expect might to be interested in your product.
 If you don’t translate it then others who don’t speak your language won’t know you own the idea unless of course, they can speak your language.

 Trademarks are allocated for logos and symbols that are unique to a company or product.
 Some businesses want customers to remember their products so they develop a unique symbol or other identifying marks that make the product stand out from the rest.

-A trademark not only gives the trademark owner the exclusive right to make use their unique mark, but it also allows the owner to prevent others from using a mark that’s the same or similar which means a potential customer can easily recognize the trademark.
+A trademark not only gives the trademark owner the exclusive right to make use of their unique mark, but it also allows the owner to prevent others from using a mark that’s the same or similar which means a potential customer can easily recognize the trademark.
 This doesn’t mean another company can’t sell the same product but they just can’t use the same trademark.
-For example, anyone can cook and sell a beefburger on a sidewalk stall but they can’t use the McDonald’s logo to market it.
+For example, anyone can cook and sell a beef burger on a sidewalk stall but they can’t use the McDonald’s logo to market it.
 Rights to use a mark are established by the company using the mark in a business or commercial setting.
 In the USA, it’s not compulsory to register a trademark, but in order to be better protected from potential thieves registering it with the U.S. Patent and Trademark Office is desirable.

 Advantages of Registering a Trademark

 A business or individual still has rights to a unique symbol or mark if it’s not registered.
-However, if it’s registered the owner of the mark as an affirmed right to file a lawsuit in the federal court if there is proof that the mark has been used by someone else without permission.
+However, if it’s registered the owner of the mark has an affirmed right to file a lawsuit in the federal court if there is proof that the mark has been used by someone else without permission.

 Trademarks & Legal Translations